 Drive the Big Sur Highway

-There’s no doubt about it, the Big Sur Coastal Drive lives up to all the hype.
+There’s no doubt about it, the Big Sur coastal drive lives up to the hype.
 Stunning ocean vistas, winding roads, bridges over massive chasms and quiet pullouts to enjoy the views – it’s all here.
 But most people set out from Monterey, leading to a kind of southward traffic jam.
 Everyone sets out early.
 Everyone stops at the few places along the way to eat around the same time.
 But who says it needs to be this way?

-Instead, by enjoying the Big Sur drive from the south and starting in Cambria, you’re not one of the herd.
-You go against a lot of the traffic on the Big Sur coast.
+Instead, by enjoying the Big Sur drive from the south and starting in Cambria, you’re not one of the herd because you’re going against traffic.
 It also makes for a more rewarding experience and this is a more relaxing base than Monterey.

 Check current prices on accommodations here